-The key component in CorMedix’s flagship product, Neutrolin®, is taurolidine, a synthetic broad-spectrum non-antibiotic antimicrobial with anti-inflammatory and potential anti-tumor activities.
+The key component in CorMedix’s flagship investigational drug product, Defencath™, is taurolidine, a synthetic broad-spectrum antimicrobial and antifungal with anti-inflammatory and potential anti-tumor activities.
 Taurolidine is derived from the natural amino acid taurine and its antimicrobial activity is directed at the bacterial cell surface.

 Taurolidine disrupts cell walls and destroys bacterial fimbriae, which are important for colonization and biofilm formation.
 It also binds to and neutralizes bacterial exotoxins and endotoxins (lipopolysaccharides, LPS).
 Products containing taurolidine have been marketed in Europe for many years, and to date, have not shown susceptibility to bacterial resistance mechanisms.